rmartinho/flamingdangerzone/_posts/2012-06-01-almost-static-if.markdown

 ### Interlude: A brief SFINAE rehash

-The idea is very simple: if substituing a template parameter during overload resolution produces invalid code, the compiler simply ignores the offending overload instead of generating an error.
+The idea is very simple: if substituting a template parameter during overload resolution produces invalid code, the compiler simply ignores the offending overload instead of generating an error.
 This is commonly know as "*substitution failure is not an error*", usually abbreviated to SFINAE.